RobbiDev/ImDragons.JS/README.md

 # About

-Imagine-dragons.js is a [NodeJS](https://nodejs.org/en/download/current/) library that utilizes the Unnecessary Libraries [ImDragonAPI](https://nodejs.org/en/download/current/).
+Imagine-dragons.js is a [NodeJS](https://nodejs.org/en/download/current/) library that utilizes the Unnecessary Libraries [ImDragonsAPI](https://github.com/unnecessarylibs/ImDragonsAPI).
 Making it easier for Developers to instantly find any information regarding the band of "Imagine Dragons".
 Making a simple way to index though the mass amounts of Data the API has to offer.
-Along with all that data, theres always more being added.
-Like Whenever new Songs or albums are released.
-They are added within Mins of release.
-Keeping all information dynamically updated across all your projects.

 # Prerequisites